git996/musicontrollerSg1/README.md

 # musicontrollerSg1
-A music player controlled by an online remote(MySite repo: https://musicplayer119.herokuapp.com).
+A music player controlled by an online remote(TrackRemote repo: https://musicplayer119.herokuapp.com).